-Velouhi: a quality ski resort
+Velouhi: A quality ski resort

 A vibrant town that stays lively all year round, Karpenisi has great hotels, tavernas, shops and sights.
-Take a walk around the square to see the monuments, the statues of Antonis Katsantonis and Markos Botsaris (heroes of the 1821 Greek Revolution), the church of Agia Triada, the plane trees and icy mountain-water spring.
+Take a walk around the square to see the monuments, the statues of Antonis Katsantonis and Markos Botsaris (heroes of the 1821 Greek Revolution), the church of Agia Triada and the plane trees and icy mountain-water spring.
 On the main road, Zinopoulou, you’ll find coffee shops, bars, boutiques and shops selling everything you need, from skis to local products.

 Hidden gems of Karpenisi